AnnaNamLab/VDJ-Seq-Processing/README.md

 ### BCR processing steps:

-1. Generating BCR Repertoire Using TRUST4<br>running trust4.sh code
+1. Generating BCR Repertoire Using TRUST4
-1. Removing the Doublets<br>running the script to detect singlet/ doublets/ not-assigned cell status using the doublet-finding code in BCR
+1. Removing the Doublets
 1. Detecting the Dominant Clone
 1. Correcting the V/D/J Assignments Errors
 1. Building the Phylogenetic Tree

+## To run TRSUT4, please see: tools/run_trust4

 ## ▶️ How to Run the doublet finding Script